HealthPhysical Health Tips

 What Are Vital Signs?

 Vital signs are basic measurements that show how well your body is functioning.
+Doctors check them first at every appointment because they show what’s happening inside before the symptoms appear.
 They include:

 • Body temperature